MSG-EE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints Hello,world
+This script prints a hello world message